PECE-project/drupal-pece/README.md

 ### Installing Gulp

 Even though Gulp is not completely required as to install PECE's development copy, this is currently the main tool for running common tasks which might be hard to accomplish by hand.
 We strongly suggest you install it to ease development and avoid mistakes.
 Keep in mind that the following [Getting started](#getting-started) guide will use.
+Consider having a look at the full [list of the available tasks](gulp/tasks/README.md).

 Gulp is a Node.js package that provides an executable, and can be easily installed with the following command: